vaubarth/anypath/README.rst

    with AnyPath('http://example.org', persist_dir='/your/local/path') as path:
        path.open().read()

-Instead of copying the files manually you can specify a `persist_dir` when creating the AnyPath.
+Instead of copying the files manually you can specify a :code:`persist_dir` when creating the AnyPath.
 The temporary resources will then be copied to that location.
-As a result you will get the `persist_dir` wrapped as an `pathlib.Path` instead of the temporary location and you can directly work with it.
+As a result you will get the :code:`persist_dir` wrapped as an :code:`pathlib.Path` instead of the temporary location and you can directly work with it.

 Providers and options
 ^^^^^^^^^^^^^^^^^^^^^